The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

-Nonetheless, there’s no want to panic – there’s a lot on the schedules to preserve the household entertained after your every day stroll.
+Nonetheless, there’s no want to panic – there’s loads on the schedules to maintain the household entertained after your each day stroll.

-Each on terrestrial and on-demand there’s no scarcity of telly picks over the three day weekend – so whether or not you’re in search of a strong documentary or a household film, we’ve bought you lined.
+Each on terrestrial and on-demand there’s no scarcity of telly picks over the three day weekend – so whether or not you’re searching for a strong documentary or a household film, we’ve bought you lined.
 Scroll down for all our high picks this weekend.

 Saturday 23rd May

-Listed here are our high picks of what to watch on Bank Holiday Saturday:
+Listed below are our high picks of what to watch on Bank Holiday Saturday:

 - Pointless Celebrities, BBC One, 7.50pm